Joan Cwaik: Career

 In 2020 Penguin Random House published his first book 7R: Las siete revoluciones tecnológicas que transformarán nuestra vida' ('7R: The seven tech revolutions that will change our life').
 The book was declared 'National Interest' by the Argentinean Parliament.

 Also in 2020, he became part of the so-called Assembly of the Future, a counsel organised by Perfil Publishing for journalist advice.

 In 2021 he released his second book, El Dilema Humano: Del Homo Sapiens al Homo Tech (The Human Dilemma: From Homo Sapiens to Homo Tech) about how technology will change humanity in a post-pandemic world.
 The book was declared an interest by Buenos Aires City Legislature.

 Since 2023 Cwaik is coordinator and professor of the Emerging Technologies Program of University of San Andrés.

 In 2024 he published his third book, Postecnológicos: Habilidades para recuperar lo humano (Post-tech: skills to recover what is human), which analyzes how human beings can improve their relationship with technology in a highly modernized world.
 This book was also recognized as of interest to Social Communication by Buenos Aires City Legislature.

 In 2025, Joan released two books under Planeta.
 The first, titled El algoritmo: ¿quién decide por nosotros?
 (The Algorithm: Who Decides for Us?), explores the growing influence of algorithms and artificial intelligence on everyday human decisions and experiences.
+The book was recognized as of interest to Social Communication by Buenos Aires City Legislature.

-It was followed by El quinto poder: Cómo la ciudadanía digital puede reinventar la democracia (The fifth power: How digital citizenship can reinvent democracy), co-written with Argentine politician Martín Yeza and featuring a foreword by Mauricio Macri.
+The same year was released El quinto poder: Cómo la ciudadanía digital puede reinventar la democracia (The fifth power: How digital citizenship can reinvent democracy), co-written with Argentine politician Martín Yeza and featuring a foreword by Mauricio Macri.
+The book was recognized as of interest by the Senate of the Mendoza province.

 As a technology expert, he collaborates in different media, such as the newspapers Infobae, Clarín, La Nación, Perfil and Uruguay's El Observador, C5N TV channel, FM Milenium and FM Rock & Pop radios, #TengoCapturas show at La Casa streaming channel and the news agency Télam.